 Cookies at intermission!
 Reception to follow!

 Music Program Overview

-Several ensembles have sprung from congregational impetus: the FUUSN Band, Creationdance, and the FUUSN Intergenerational Chamber Orchestra.
+In addition to our very active Sanctuary Choir, several FUUSN ensembles have sprung from congregational impetus: the FUUSN Band, CreationDance, and the FUUSN Intergenerational Chamber Orchestra.
 The music budget includes monies for orchestras to accompany the choir on Music Sundays, and for occasional guest artists, which have included drummers from Mali, professional Baroque trumpet players, and Klezmer musicians.